enasequence/read_docs/cli_07.md

 ### MAG/SAG assembly

 This assembly level is for an assembly associated with a single species level taxon generated from a metagenomic sample/ single cell amplification sample.
-It should be submitted associated with a **species** sample.
+It should be submitted associated with a **MAG/SAG** sample.

 Consists of the following files: